mongodb/docs/source/reference/javascript.rst

    (i.e. "``db.collection.[method]()``", where "``collection``" is the
    name of the collection) to produce the documented behavior.

-.. function:: dataSize()
+.. function:: db.collection.dataSize()

-   Returns the size of the collection.
-This method provides a wrapper around the :stats:`size` output of the :dbcommand:`collStats` (i.e. :func:`stats()`) command.
+   :returns: The size of the collection.
+This method provides a wrapper
+             around the :stats:`size` output of the :dbcommand:`collStats` (i.e. :func:`db.collection.stats()`) command.

-.. function:: storageSize()
+.. function:: db.collection.storageSize()

-   Returns the amount of storage space, calculated using the number of extents, used by the collection.
-This method provides a wrapper around the :stats:`storageSize` output of the :dbcommand:`collStats` (i.e. :func:`stats()`) command.
+   :returns: The amount of storage space, calculated using the number of
+             extents, used by the collection.
+This method provides a wrapper around the :stats:`storageSize` output of the
+             :dbcommand:`collStats` (i.e. :func:`db.collection.stats()`) command.

-.. function:: totalIndexSize()
+.. function:: db.collection.totalIndexSize()

-   Returns the total size of all indexes for the collection.
-This method provides a wrapper around the :stats:`totalIndexSize` output of the :dbcommand:`collStats` (i.e. :func:`stats()`) command.
+   :returns: The total size of all indexes for the collection.
+This
+             method provides a wrapper around the :stats:`db.collection.totalIndexSize()` output of the :dbcommand:`collStats` (i.e. :func:`db.collection.stats()`) command.

-.. function:: distinct(field)
+.. function:: db.collection.distinct(field)

    :param field string: A field that exists in a document or documents
                         within the :term:`collection`.